 - Qualified AFM (QAFM) – funds stemming directly or indirectly from contributions of DGS member institutions, which qualify towards reaching the target level of the DGS fund;

 - Other AFM – funds, which are not QAFM, including borrowed funds that stem from liabilities such as loans, and hence do not count towards reaching the target level of the DGS fund.

-In terms of reporting, the proposed Guidelines will extend the reporting requirements from DGSs to the EBA in order to reflect the clarified concept of AFM, QAFM and other AFM proposed earlier in the Guidelines.
-They also require the reporting on outstanding liabilities of DGSs, unclaimed repayments, and high-level information on alternative funding arrangements that are in place.
-That information would be published on the EBA website annually and should provide more transparency and comparability of the financial position of DGSs across the EU.
+In terms of reporting, the Guidelines will extend the reporting requirements from DGSs to the EBA to reflect the clarified concept of AFM, qualified AFM (QAFM) and other AFM proposed earlier in the Guidelines.
+They also introduce new reporting requirements of DGSs to the EBA, most notably the reporting of outstanding liabilities of DGSs and high-level information on alternative funding arrangements that are in place.
+That information will be published on the EBA website annually and should provide more transparency and comparability of the financial position of DGSs across the EU.